UT-CHG/BET/README.md

     pip install git+https://github.com/UT-CHG/BET

-Another option is to clone the repository and install LUQ using ``python setup.py install``
+Another option is to clone the repository and install BET using ``python setup.py install``